immich-app/immich/docs/docs/overview/logo-mearning.md

 Why the colorful flower, you asked?

-I really like Japanese culture, especially books, history, and food.
+I really like the Japanese culture, especially books, history, and food.
 The current logo is a spin-off of [the Oda clan's symbol](https://en.wikipedia.org/wiki/Oda_clan).

 ![Oda_emblem](https://user-images.githubusercontent.com/27055614/182044504-a5ed33a8-5640-42de-b359-18fdbee9fb90.svg)